 Bodene Thompson: A Tauranga City Sharks product, Thompson played 49 games in four seasons for the Titans (2009-12) and represented New Zealand Maori.
 Predominantly a back-rower, Thompson proved a useful centre option and played 36 games for Wests Tigers in 2013-14 before returning to New Zealand with the Warriors in 2015.
 Thompson scored 18 tries in 58 appearances for the Warriors and was unlucky to have not earned his Kiwis Test stripes before heading to Super League at the end of 2017.

 Agnatius Paasi: Born in Tonga, Paasi came through the Mangere East junior ranks before featuring in the Warriors’ NYC grand final win in 2011, the same year he played for the Junior Kiwis.
 He ultimately played just one first grade game for the club – in 2014 – before enjoying a breakout season with the Titans in 2015, featuring in 18 games.
 After starring at the NRL Auckland Nines at the start of 2016, the dynamic forward played all 25 games as a key figure in the Titans’ surge to the finals.
-He made 11 appearances in an injury-interrupted 2017 campaign before accepting an offer to return to the Warriors, where he has shone in 23 appearances last year.
+He made 11 appearances in an injury-interrupted 2017 campaign before accepting an offer to return to the Warriors, where he has been a first-choice pick over the past three seasons.

 Konrad Hurrell: An explosive, crowd-pleasing centre who starred in the Warriors’ 2011 NYC grand final success, Hurrell stormed onto the NRL scene in 2012 with 12 tries in 17 games.
 The backline powerhouse scored 41 tries in 71 first grade games for the Warriors, but made a mid-season switch to the Titans in 2016 after struggling to nail down a permanent spot in the top side.
 Hurrell has found the most consistent form of his career for Gold Coast while still producing the occasional match-winning turn.
 He ventured to Mount Smart as a Titan for the first time in Round 2 last year, but Hurrell left for Leeds after 45 games on the holiday strip.

 Leivaha Pulu: Late-blooming forward Pulu was a Marist Saints junior before moving to Australia and coming through the decorated Keebra Park High system.
 After plugging away in Wests Tigers’ lower grades for several seasons and stints at Windsor Wolves, French club Lezignan and Wyong Roos, Pulu finally received his NRL shot with the Titans in the opening round of 2016 just before his 26th birthday.
 The rugged backrower played 45 games for the club before returning home with the Warriors in 2018 and debuting in their momentous Round 1 win over South Sydney in Perth.
 Pulu was sidelined for three months after suffering an injury in Round 6, ultimately finishing with 12 appearances for the season.
-He is yet to appear in the top grade in 2019.
+He has played just 20 minutes of first grade for the Warriors since, however.

 Lachlan Burr: Rugged back-rower Burr came through the grades at Canterbury to make his NRL debut in 2013, before playing 20 games for the Titans in 2015.
 But he was only called upon three times by coach Neil Henry in 2016 and spent a year in England before returning to the Bulldogs, winning the club’s NSW Cup Player of the Year gong and helping the side win that competition.
-Thrown an NRL lifeline by the Warriors, Burr has held down a first-grade spot since the start of 2019.
+Thrown an NRL lifeline by the Warriors, Burr has played 27 games for the club to date.